 Article Info.
 ABSTRACT Article type: Case Report Background and Objective: Bezoar is a mass or indigestible substance that accumulates in the gastrointestinal tract, especially in the stomach.
 The formation of Received: 22 Oct.
 2 Revised: 10 Dec.
 20 Accepted: 15 Jan.
-2 Published: 5 March gastric bezoars (especially phytobezoars) is rare in children; however, when they are formed, they present a therapeutic challenge due to their hard composition and consistency as well as their large size.
-2023 Case Report: A 7-year-old boy with an abdominal mass was investigated in this Keywords: Bezoar Child Gastroduodenoscop Treatment case report.
+2 formed, they present a therapeutic challenge due to their hard composition and consistency as well as their large size.
+Published: 5 March Keywords: Bezoar Child Gastroduodenoscop Treatment case report.
 The patient had eaten a lot of persimmons and pomegranates in the past.
 Gastroduodenoscopy revealed a large phytobezoar in the stomach, which was removed and treated using a gastroduodenoscope.
-Conclusion: The gastroduodenoscopic technique is cost-effective in the treatment of gastrointestinal bezoars and has fewer complications for the patient than the surgery.
 Cite this Article: Mehrabani S, Esmaeilidooki M, Jamshidvand OR, et al. Successful Removal of Large Gastric Bezoar with Gastroduodenoscope: A Case Report in a 7-Year-Old Child.
 Caspian J Pediatrs March 2023; 9: e10.